Prasadbonela/New-Post-Service-Parcel-Management/README.md

 * `List<Box> getBoxesByRecipient(String recipient)` \
   Gets all parcels of the specified recipient

-Now, please proceed to the `NewPostOfficeManagementImpl` class, which implementsthe  `NewPostOfficeManagement` interface.
+Now, please proceed to the `NewPostOfficeManagementImpl` class, which implements the  `NewPostOfficeManagement` interface.

 ### Details:
 * The `getById` and `getBoxesByRecipient` methods for searching for parcels must use the `binarySearch()` method of the `Collections` class.